ArjunCodes29/Imperative-programming-Hillary-Term/Psets/pset 1/qu4**.md

 ## in actuality the code is pretty nice
     I was nitpicking, I think the code is quite decently written.
 I wonder what mistakes you were looking for?

+# irwins points

+you can just sum it as you go instead of storing it in an array-  wasting space no prompt for the user on what to input and no explanation of waht the output is